21lakshh/Customer-Segmentation-Using-K-Means/README.md

-# Customer Segmentation using K-Means Clustering
+# Customer Segmentation using K-Means Clustering Algorithm

 ## Overview
 This project performs customer segmentation using the **K-Means clustering algorithm**.
 The dataset used for this project is available on Kaggle: [Customer Segmentation Dataset](https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python).
 The goal is to segment customers into different groups based on their purchasing behavior and other attributes.